 Speakers are asked to meet SAME and IFMA’s required deliverable deadlines and ensure your ability to deliver the presentation.
 We understand that unexpected conflicts can occur, and appreciate your advance notice in the event that circumstances prevent you from attending.

-Deadline for Submissions: October 17, 2017 (Late submissions will NOT be accepted.)
+Extended Deadline for Submissions: September 10, 2018 (Late submissions will NOT be accepted.)

 Submission Instructions & Evaluation: Important Tips for Completing the CFP